adl/hoaf/README.md

 If the `Start:` header item is omitted, then the automaton has no initial state and denotes an empty language.

+### `Alphabet:`

+The `Alphabet:` header is used to directly specify the alphabet $\Sigma$ of the automaton.
+This header is mutually exclusive with the `AP:` header.

+`Alphabet:` gives the number of letters in the alphabet, followed by unique names for each of these letters (using double-quoted C-strings).
+Letters are implicitly numbered from left to right, starting at 0.

+For instance

+    Alphabet: 2 "a" "something_happens"

+specifies a two letter alphabet, where

+- letter 0 is `"a"`
+- letter 1 is `"something_happens"`

+The number of double-quoted strings must match exactly the number given, and should all be different.
+This number has to be at least 1, i.e., an empty alphabet is not allowed.

 ### `AP:`

+The `AP:` header is used to specify a set of atomic propositions $\AP$, resulting in the alphabet $\Sigma = 2^\AP$.
+This header is mutually exclusive with the `AP:` header.
+The case that neither `Alphabet:` nor `AP:` are specified is equivalent to the case `AP: 0`.

 `AP:` gives the number of atomic propositions, followed by unique names for each of these atomic propositions (using double-quoted C-strings).
 Atomic propositions are implicitly numbered from left to right, starting at 0.